 This is how many brands discover there are counterfeits and impersonators stealing their revenue and defrauding their customers, like popular footwear brand KEEN.
 After receiving customer complaints, they were able to take down the counterfeits stealing their revenue and better protect their customers.

 Always pay attention to negative reviews and investigate customer complaints to know whether your brand has a counterfeit problem.
-If you discover infringement, share information with your customers and help them identify your brand and avoid these scams.
+If you discover copyright infringement, share information with your customers and help them identify your brand and avoid these scams.

-Consumer education is essential to not only foster loyal customers who support your brand, but also to protect yourself from bad actors in the market.
+Consumer education is important to not only foster loyal customers who support your brand, but also to protect yourself from bad actors in the market.
 If your business is already seeing complaints from customers who have been the victims of counterfeits or scammers, your brand and customers are at risk.

 Implementing your consumer education strategy is essential, and you can invest in further protection with a trustworthy partner like Red Points.
 See how you can protect your brand and customers with our innovative services.